“Of course I care about my customer!”

 Tonya argued convincingly that she deeply empathized with her prospect’s situation and was shocked that this was not communicated.
 Tonya’s situation illustrated a common challenge sellers’ face with prospects today: what happened to empathy in virtual meetings?

-The fact is, it’s not enough to feel empathetic on video; you must be able to reflect back to your customer that you understand and care about what they’re saying in more than words.
-Like many emotions, empathy is easily lost in virtual communications as sellers are either too distracted to react or unaware that their face, body, or tone is not communicating those feelings adequately on camera.
+The fact is, it’s not enough to feel empathy, concern, or interest on video; you must be able to reflect those feelings back to your customer in more than words.
+Like many emotional intelligence skills, empathy is easily lost in virtual communications as sellers are either too distracted to react or unaware that their face, body, or tone is not communicating those feelings adequately on camera.

 Relationships require reciprocity and vulnerability.